 PLATE 24: MACERAL GROUP: INERTINITE; Maceral: Inertodetrinite

 Inertodetrinite is composed of small, discrete particles <10 µm in size, occurring together in larger aggregated particles, or as discrete entities in other matrices.
 It is a secondary maceral of the inertinite maceral group, secondary in that it represents fragments of other inertinite macerals that have been redeposited.
 Inertodetrinite exhibits wide ranges in reflectance, and irregular and angular particles are common.
 Fragmentation of macerals may have occurred through water-borne transport and disintegration of larger particles of inertinite and its precursors.
 Some particles may have been transported by wind following wild fires, or as dust from fine humus on dried out surfaces.
 The particles settled in water logged sediments to form inertodetrinite.
-By definition, inertodetrinite particles do not exhibit any cell structure, thus in most cases it is impossible to determine the origin of particles due to their discrete size.
+By definition, inertodetrinite particles do not exhibit any cell structure, thus in most cases it is impossible to determine the origin of particles due to their discrete size[?what is 'discrete size'?].

 Micrinite, also a secondary maceral, is distinguished from inertodetrinite in terms of the particle size, with micrinite being smaller than 2µm.
-High reflecting fusinitic fragments are included in fusinite independent of their size.
+High-reflecting fusinitic fragments are included in fusinite independent of their size.

-Inertodetrinite may be associated with clays, pyrite, or liptinite macerals, and may show graded bedding and mico-cross laminations.
-Inertodetrinite is very common in southern Hemisphere coals.
+Inertodetrinite may be associated with clays, pyrite, or liptinite macerals, and may show graded bedding and micro cross-laminations.
+Inertodetrinite is very common in Southern Hemisphere coals.

 This plate shows the range of possible particle sizes of inertodetrinite.